A Look at Each Vaccine: Measles, Mumps and Rubella (MMR) Vaccine

 Girls are immunized with rubella vaccine to protect their future children

-Rubella vaccine is a unique example of vaccinating one person to protect another.
-We vaccinate girls so that, if they become pregnant as adults, their unborn children will be protected against the devastating effects of rubella virus.
+Rubella vaccine is a unique example of not only vaccinating to protect the vaccine recipient, but also vaccinating one person to protect another.
+We vaccinate girls against rubella so that, if they become pregnant as adults, their unborn children will be protected against the devastating effects of rubella infection.
 We vaccinate boys to help stop the spread of rubella in the community.

 What are the side effects of the rubella vaccine?